aravind3566/aravind3566/README.md

   - Full-Stack Development
 ````

-I build **cross-platform mobile applications** with a strong focus on performance, maintainability, and great user experiences.
+I build **cross-platform mobile applications for Android and iOS** with a strong focus on performance, maintainability, and great user experiences.

-I also enjoy creating **React Native libraries**, working with Android native APIs, building web applications, and turning complex technical requirements into simple developer-friendly solutions.
+I also enjoy creating **React Native libraries**, working with Android and iOS native APIs, building web applications, and turning complex technical requirements into simple developer-friendly solutions.

 ---